RakhiNair/plantuml_generator/README.md

 # Task 2: Backend and Frontend Development

 ## Backend Development:
-The backend was built using FastAPI.
-The application was tested using the Ngrok public URL.
-Each time Ngrok creates a distinct public URL.
-In order to start the application, first run the ipynb file:[plantuml_generator_api](https://github.com/RakhiNair/plantuml_generator/blob/main/plantuml_generator_api.ipynb).
-This file starts the server and generates the public URL provided by ngrok.
-This url should be provided in the frontend part inorder to view the complete application.
+The backend of the application was constructed using FastAPI.
+Testing was facilitated through Ngrok's public URL.
+It's worth noting that Ngrok generates a unique public URL each time, ensuring dynamic accessibility.

+To kickstart the application, begin by running the ipynb file:[plantuml_generator_api](https://github.com/RakhiNair/plantuml_generator/blob/main/plantuml_generator_api.ipynb).
+This file initializes the server and retrieves the dynamic public URL provided by Ngrok.
+Subsequently, this URL needs to be integrated or updated within the frontend component, particularly within the JSX file : [Image_display](https://github.com/RakhiNair/plantuml_generator/blob/main/src/components/Image_display.jsx), to fully experience the application.

+For backend development, Google Colab was utilized, given the constraints posed by my Windows operating system.
+Unfortunately, I encountered challenges with package installations, particularly on Windows, which hampered the completion of development.
+An alternative approach could involve hosting the fine-tuned LLM (Large Language Model) on a cloud platform such as Google or AWS.
+However, due to financial constraints, this avenue couldn't be pursued at this time.

 ## Frontend Development:
-The frontend was developed using react + vite.
-The styling was done using  .
+The frontend of the application was crafted with React alongside Vite, a cutting-edge build tool renowned for streamlining the development and build processes of web applications.
+To enhance aesthetics and efficiency, we employed Tailwind CSS, a versatile and adaptable CSS framework offering a plethora of utility classes, empowering developers to create bespoke designs seamlessly integrated into their HTML structures.

-The complete application is deployed [here.](https://rakhinair.github.io/plantuml_generator/)
+The complete application is deployed on GitHub Pages and can be viewed [here.](https://rakhinair.github.io/plantuml_generator/)

-## Screenshot:
+## Run the Application:

+To update the deployed application on GitHub Pages or interact with the application.
+Please follow the below steps:

+1. Run the ipynb file:[plantuml_generator_api](https://github.com/RakhiNair/plantuml_generator/blob/main/plantuml_generator_api.ipynb)
+2. Get the public Ngrok url.
+3. Paste/modify the url provided in jsx file: [Image_display](https://github.com/RakhiNair/plantuml_generator/blob/main/src/components/Image_display.jsx) with the new URL.
+4. Run Build Script : \`\`\`
+npm run build
+\`\`\`
+5. Deploy to GitHub Pages : \`\`\`
+npm run deploy
+\`\`\`

+## Screenshot of the Application:

 ![Screenshot of the application](Screenshot.png)